amali01/ascii-art/my-ls-1/README.md

 ## Additional information

-Only standard go packages were in use.
+- Only standard go packages were in use.
+- for better testing extract file "testfiles.zip"

 ## Authors